sdmg15/Best-websites-a-programmer-should-visit/README.md

 # Best-websites-a-programmer-should-visit
 Some useful websites for programmers.

-When learning CS, there are some useful sites you must know to get always informed in order to do your technologies even better and learn new things.
-Here is a non exhaustive list of some sites you should visit.
+When learning CS, there are some useful sites you must know to get always informed to do your technologies even better and learn new things.
+Here is a non-exhaustive list of some sites you should visit.
 This list will get updated as soon as I can get another link, but you can also contribute by adding those you know :wink:

 **Note** : [Chinese Version](https://github.com/tuteng/Best-websites-a-programmer-should-visit-zh)